eliaselhaddad/Fall-Detection-Model-Internship2/README.md

 - Due to the existence of two data sources the data processing has varied input sources
 - First
-    - python -m src.processing.data_processor
+    - python -m src.processing.source_all_processor
         - will process all the data avalaible from both sources
 - Then
     - python -m src.processing.split_sequences
         - This will only split sequences from data source 1.
 The initial data we had from our data collection
-    - python -m src.processing.data_processor_2
+    - python -m src.processing.source_b_preprocessor
         - Will do an additional processing on the data source 2 which is the new data we have collected
 - Finally
     - Train the model